NoBrainerORM/nobrainer.io/docs/validation.md

 Since RethinkDB is a sharded database, implementing unique secondary indexes is a performance problem, and so the RethinkDB team rightfully decided not to implement them.
-To really ensure uniqueness, one must either leverage the primary key uniqueness property, or use a distributed lock.
+To really ensure uniqueness, one must either leverage the primary key uniqueness guarantee, or use a distributed lock.

 NoBrainer can be configured to use distributed locks to perform non-racy uniqueness validations.
 This mechanism is enabled by providing a *`Lock`* class through the